Chart Color Schemes

 Menora displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Menora's dwelling structures, as per the latest Census, consisted of 56.3% houses and 43.7% other dwellings.
-In comparison, Perth metro had 59.6% houses and 40.4% other dwellings.
+Menora's dwellings, as recorded in the latest Census, consisted of 56.3% houses and 43.7% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Perth metro's 77.8% houses and 22.1% other dwellings.
 Home ownership in Menora stood at 42.9%, with mortgaged dwellings at 34.6% and rented ones at 22.5%.
-The median monthly mortgage repayment was $2,700, higher than Perth metro's average of $1,950.
-Median weekly rent in Menora was $240, lower than Perth metro's $350.
-Nationally, Menora's mortgage repayments were significantly higher at $2,700 compared to the Australian average of $1,863, while rents were substantially lower at $240 compared to the national figure of $375.
+The median monthly mortgage repayment was $2,700, higher than Perth metro's average of $1,907.
+The median weekly rent in Menora was $240, lower than the national average of $375 but higher than Perth metro's $350.
+Nationally, Menora's mortgage repayments were significantly higher than the Australian average of $1,863.

 Frequently Asked Questions - Housing